 If the deceased had a pension, benefits can sometimes transfer to their spouse or other beneficiaries.
 You will need to contact the government pension service and private pension companies to check.

 It’s a legal requirement for pension companies to issue annual pension statements, but bear in mind that these may be digital.
 If you can’t find one, try calling the person’s employer, previous employers and the government’s ‘find a pension’ service.

-When someone dies, their tax should be reviewed – often a refund is due.
+When someone dies, their tax should be reviewed.

 HMRC should write to the executor/representative within a month of death registration with any action required.
 You may want to carry out your own check as there might be allowances that can be claimed or transferred to a surviving partner.

-You’ll need to notify the deceased person’s banks after a death.
+You’ll need to notify the deceased person’s bank after a death.